0xMF/Robin-Client/README.md

 The code is provided as-is and has not been maintained for 8 months and **will** be incompatible with latest IDEs.

-Version 1 of the app is only compatibile with Eclipse, where as version 2 was built using Android Studio version 0.4 and Gradle 0.9.
+Version 1 of the app is only compatible with Eclipse, where as version 2 was built using Android Studio version 0.4 and Gradle 0.9.

 You **may not** fork the project, rename and sell it as-is.
 Please don't do this, I put nearly 2 years worth of work into it, at least improve on it, and if you do wish to sell an app based on this code, please think of me and maybe give me something in return.